jaegertracing/documentation/content/docs/next-release/atm.md

 These metrics are finally exported by the OpenTelemetry Collector (via prometheus exporters) to a Prometheus-compatible metrics store.

-It is worth emphasizing that this is a "read-only" feature and, as such, is only relevant to the Jaeger Query component (and All In One).
+It is important emphasize that this is a "read-only" feature and, as such, is only relevant to the Jaeger Query component (and All In One).

 {{<mermaid align="center">}}